microsoft/azure-function-flex-open-ai/docs/workshop.md

 1. The Azure Durable Function will use Azure OpenAI to generate a summary of the audio file from the transcription
 1. The Azure Durable Function will then store the transcription and its summary in Cosmos DB

-You will also learn:
-- How to use managed identity to secure the access to Azure services.
-- How to monitor and observe Azure Functions

 ## 🔑 Sign in to Azure

 <div class="task" data-title="Task">

+To retrieve the lab content :

+> - [Clone][repo-clone] the repository from the **main** branch or [fork][repo-fork] it if you want to keep track of your changes
+> - Open the project inside VS Code
-> - Log into your Azure subscription in your environment using Azure CLI and on the [Azure Portal][az-portal] using your credentials.
+> - Log into the provided Azure subscription in your environment using Azure CLI and on the [Azure Portal][az-portal] using your credentials.
-> - Instructions and solutions will be given for the Azure CLI, but you can also use the Azure Portal if you prefer.

 </div>